thedynamiclinker/sudocode/dev/gerald/Gerald Sussman - Programming for the Expression of Ideas.md

 start = 5:50
 end = 6:20

 ### I'm gonna talk a little bit about that.
 How programming helps you understand things that are usually written very poorly.
 No matter how good the authors are.
-It turns out that the traditional methods of writing these things are terrible.
+It turns out that the traditional methods of writing these things are terrible
 start = 6:45
 end = 7:10